illinois-cs241/assignment-docs/bomb_lab.md

 **Make sure you use your own netid for everything in this assignment.
 We will be grading your answers using your netid.**

+## The Outline

+* Log into your VM
+* Clone or Update your git repository on your VM
+* Use the defuser to figure out how to defuse the bomb
+* Add your answers to `submission.txt`
+* `git commit -a -m "My Submission"` (commit your work to git).

 ## CS 241 Makefile

 There is not Makefile for this assignment, but all future assignment in this class will use a Makefile similar to the one which follows.
 It's important to have a basic understanding of how it works.